m-beau/NeuroPyxels/README.md

 ModuleNotFoundError: No module named 'npyx'
 ```
 Make sure that the python installation that you are using is indeed the version of your new environment. <br/>
-To do so, run "which python" on linux/mac or "where python" on windows: the output should be the path to the right environment e.g. "/home/.../anaconda/envs/npyx/bin/python".
+To do so, in your terminal, run "which python" on linux/mac or "where python" on windows: the output should be the path to the right environment e.g. "/home/.../anaconda/envs/npyx/bin/python".
 If it isn't, try to deactivate/reactivate your conda environment, or make sure you do not have conflicting python installations on your machine.

 ## Support and citing